-I founded Total Ensemble Theatre Company in 2011 because my own life was changed for the better when I encountered the brave new world of inclusive theatre and dance in London.
-There was nowhere to continue this experience in Norfolk.
+Many years ago my life was changed for the better when I encountered the brave new world of inclusive performing arts in London.
+I founded Total Ensemble in 2011 because there was nowhere to continue or develop this experience in Norfolk.

-I trained in contemporary dance way back in the late 80’s.
-In class I enjoyed many a laugh with one of my peers, Adam Benjamin, who went on to found Candoco dance company of disabled and non-disabled dancers.
-His drive and brilliance inspired my hugely – those early days of Candoco were nothing short of revolutionary.
+I trained in contemporary dance during the late 80’s.
+In class I enjoyed many a laugh with one of my peers, Adam Benjamin, who went on to found Candoco.
+His drive and brilliance inspired me enormously.
+Those early days and indeed years of Candoco were nothing short of revolutionary.

-After performing in comedy review and theatre in London and at the Edinburgh Fringe, I trained as an actor at Bristol Old Vic Theatre School and went on to work at Chickenshed.
+After performing in comedy revue and theatre in London and at the Edinburgh Fringe, I trained as an actor at Bristol Old Vic Theatre School and went on to work at Chickenshed.

-Here, I performed alongside people with extreme challenges – physical and emotional.
+Here, I performed alongside people with extreme challenges, both physical and emotional.
 I experienced first-hand their refusal to let anything stop them from following their dreams to perform.

-I truly believe that performance and inclusion are inseparable if the full, unfettered human story is to be told on stage, or anywhere else for that matter.
+Performance and inclusion are inseparable if the full, unfettered human story is to be told and lived out on stage, or anywhere else for that matter.